TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 Visit our IoT Trust Framework page and download the full version or Framework Overview.

+Read the Framework Learn more about IoT OTA News Privacy Regulations Are Evolving: Are Organizations Ready?
+Building Trust 20 September 2019 Privacy Regulations Are Evolving: Are Organizations Ready?

+Privacy statements are both a point of contact to inform users about their data and a way to show...

-Read the Framework Learn more about IoT OTA News OTA Analysis Finds Most Organizations Not Ready For New Privacy Regulations Press Releases 17 September 2019 OTA Analysis Finds Most Organizations Not Ready For New Privacy Regulations
+OTA Analysis Finds Most Organizations Not Ready For New Privacy Regulations Press Releases 17 September 2019 OTA Analysis Finds Most Organizations Not Ready For New Privacy Regulations

 Reston, VA. – September 17, 2019 – The Internet Society’s Online Trust Alliance (OTA), which identifies and promotes security...